 What does that look like for us today?
 Are we to become a nomad physically living in the wilderness?
 While some people do have a calling to missions and physically living in a world not their own, each one of us has that chance one way or another.
 It may mean having a conversation with someone who comes from a different background.
 It could be spending time volunteering out of your comfort zone.
 It may mean letting a friend explain what she’s going through.
 When we do that, we open ourselves up to amazing friendships.
 We tear down walls and build bridges in their place.

 I was reminded of one other conversation from last summer.
 I posted a picture of me passing time at my doctor’s office Instagram, and I couldn’t understand why people found it fascinating.
 To me it was normal; it was how I find some fun in what can be a tough situation.
-My friend told me I didn’t see it because it was my everyday life, but it wasn’t for many other people.
+My friend, Morgan, told me I didn’t see it because it was my everyday life, but it wasn’t for many other people.
 She goes to the doctor only a few times a year and freaks out.
 I go frequently and am posting pictures on Instagram.
-(I had to resort to Instagram, for some reason most of my doctors remove the markers for the white boards in my room.
-Excuse me for expressing my creativity.
-Making balloons out of gloves was getting old.)
+I go frequently and am posting pictures on Instagram (I had to resort to Instagram for entertainment.
+Making balloons out of gloves was getting old, and there were no markers for the white board for me to create a masterpiece).
 My friend saw me shining a light by giving others a smile.
 It made her think about her life, and if I could do that when I’m in the middle of a scary appointment surely, she could be a light as well.
 Sometimes when you live a rare life, you need to remember to venture outside of your world, and shine a light.

 When it comes down to it, we all have choices every day.
 Will we show Jesus’ love to someone who is different than us?
 Will we stay where we are with people just like us, or will we look for those who are different.
 Being different doesn’t have to separate us, it can serve as a bridge to make our world bigger.